lsst/ctrl_bps_htcondor/doc/lsst.ctrl.bps.htcondor/userguide.rst

      provisioningScriptConfigPath: "${HOME}/.lsst/condor-info.py"

-If you're using a custom provisioning script that does not require any external configuration, set ``provisioningConfigScript`` to an empty string.
+If you're using a custom provisioning script that does not require any external configuration, set ``provisioningScriptConfig`` to an empty string.

-If the file already exists, it will be used instead.
-If you wish to recreate it after making any changes to ``provisioningScriptConfig``, you need to manually remove or rename the existing file.
+If the file already exists, it will be used as is (BPS will not update it with config settings).
+If you wish BPS to overwrite the file with the ``provisioningScriptConfig`` values, you need to manually remove or rename the existing file.

 .. note::